-If you have this question in your mind, can you mix lump charcoal with briquettes or not, or simply, if you want both smokey hardwood flavor with the evenly burnt end at a time, you can go through this article to know how mixing lump charcoal and briquettes can bring you the desired result.
+If you have this question in your mind, can you mix lump charcoal with briquettes or not, or simply, if you want both smokey hardwood flavors with the evenly burnt end at a time, you can go through this article.

 You might know that both lump charcoal and char briquettes have their own contribution which will compel you to choose them in your grilling session.